Ottunger/whigi/README.md

 - Init database: mongo < mongoInit.sh
 - Launch Whigi: nohup npm run whigi &
 - Copy conf file and restart nginx: npm run serve
-- Launch Whigi-restore and Whigi-RLI/Whigi-CC if desired.
+- Launch Whigi-restore/Whigi-giveaway and Whigi-RLI/Whigi-CC if desired.
 They cannot run on the machine as they will listen on port 443!: nohup npm run whigi-XXX &

 # See CHANGELOG for a description of API endpoints.
 A greater description is given in the documents found in the doc folder.